singularian/mdencode/README.md

 # mdencode
-md signature generator for files
+A message digest signature generator for files with modular floors mdencode is written in golang and uses an interface for pluggin formatters mdencode allows for the creation of sqlite3 db file signatures

 # overview